henriquehashimoto/ifood_coupon_analysis/readme.md

 IFood business open the door for multiple opportunity for data analysis, being a company with such a vast combination of possibilites, is hard to list only a couple of analysis that we could do.

-But narrowing down, here a list of the "next steps" that I'd recommend to do with this analysis (besides the proposed A/B test):
+But narrowing down, here a list of the "next steps" that I'd recommend to do with this analysis (besides the proposed A/B test and segmentation):

 - Do the same segmentation and **deep analysis** that I did for the group "Hybrid Segments" **for the other groups**
 - **Use K-means** to create segmentation based on similar behavior in a determined metric